emdonahue/svec/README.md

 - optimize neighbors
 - add -s sorted flag to counts to add extra sorting step. maybe should be global
 - extend caching to all subcommands
+- join behaves incorrectly when presented with the zero vector (a completely empty file) using auto. recursively pass number of files processed and manually compute join output